spang-lab/FastqPuri/README.md

 ## Use a singularity container to run FastqPuri

-Alternativly, we also provide a singularity container deduced from the docker implementation for container usage.
-If you have singularity installed on your machine, you can call a singularity container for FastqPuri as follows:
+Alternativly, if you have singularity installed on your machine, you can call our docker container for FastqPuri as follows:

 ```
-$ singularity shell --bind .:/tmp shub://jengelmann/FastqPuri
+$ singularity shell --bind .:/tmp docker://clottaz/fastqpuri
 ```

 This call opens a shell within the container.